awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-msk-cluster-brokernodegroupinfo.md

 `ClientSubnets`  <a name="cfn-msk-cluster-brokernodegroupinfo-clientsubnets"></a>
 The list of subnets to connect to in the client virtual private cloud \(VPC\)\.
 AWS creates elastic network interfaces inside these subnets\.
 Client applications use elastic network interfaces to produce and consume data\.
-Specify exactly two subnets if you are using one of the following Regions: South America \(São Paulo\), Canada \(Central\), or US West \(N\.
-California\)\.
+Specify exactly two subnets if you are using the US West \(N\.
+California\) Region\.
 For other Regions where Amazon MSK is available, you can specify either two or three subnets\.
 The subnets that you specify must be in distinct Availability Zones\.
 When you create a cluster, Amazon MSK distributes the broker nodes evenly across the subnets that you specify\.
 Client subnets can't be in Availability Zone us\-east\-1e\.
 *Required*: Yes
 *Type*: List of String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)

 `InstanceType`  <a name="cfn-msk-cluster-brokernodegroupinfo-instancetype"></a>
 The type of Amazon EC2 instances to use for brokers\.
-The following instance types are allowed: kafka\.m5\.large, kafka\.m5\.xlarge, kafka\.m5\.2xlarge, kafka\.m5\.4xlarge, kafka\.m5\.12xlarge, and kafka\.m5\.24xlarge\.
+The following instance types are allowed: kafka\.m5\.large, kafka\.m5\.xlarge, kafka\.m5\.2xlarge, kafka\.m5\.4xlarge, kafka\.m5\.8xlarge, kafka\.m5\.12xlarge, kafka\.m5\.16xlarge, and kafka\.m5\.24xlarge\.
 *Required*: Yes
 *Type*: String
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)